CopilotKit/canvas-with-llamaindex-composio/README.md

-# CopilotKit <> LlamaIndex AG-UI Canvas Starter
+# CopilotKit <> LlamaIndex AG-UI Canvas with Composio

-This is a starter template for building AI-powered canvas applications using [LlamaIndex](https://llamaindex.com) and [CopilotKit](https://copilotkit.ai).
-It provides a modern Next.js application with an integrated LlamaIndex agent that manages a visual canvas of interactive cards with real-time AI synchronization.
+This is a starter template for building AI-powered canvas applications using [LlamaIndex](https://llamaindex.com), [CopilotKit](https://copilotkit.ai), and [Composio](https://composio.dev).
+It provides a modern Next.js application with an integrated LlamaIndex agent that manages a visual canvas of interactive cards with real-time AI synchronization and external tool integrations through Composio.

 https://github.com/user-attachments/assets/2a4ec718-b83b-4968-9cbe-7c1fe082e958